 The minimum current limit is 6 amps per Wall Connector.
-A four-unit network will have a minimum limit of 24 amps.
+A six-unit network will have a minimum limit of 36 amps.

 The maximum network limit is the sum of the nameplate ratings of all units in the network, minus one amp.
-A four-unit network of single-phase Wall Connectors can have a maximum network limit of 191 amps.
-If 192 amps or more electrical service is available in this scenario, then all units can charge at full power and power sharing is not needed.
+A six-unit network of single-phase Wall Connectors can have a maximum network limit of 287 amps.
+If 288 amps or more electrical service is available in this scenario, then all units can charge at full power and power sharing is not needed.
 Chat with your electrician for further understanding of the maximum network limit.

 Note: In the event that your leader and followers have different circuit breakers, you have to individually connect to each of the followers on different breakers via the Wi-Fi broadcast, and then set the correct breaker limit.

 For example, in a four Wall Connector network with two 60 amp breakers, one 50 amp breaker and one 20 amp breaker where the leader has a 60 amp breaker, individually connect to the Wall Connectors with 50 amp and 20 amp breakers and set their current limit in the commissioning interface by following the process for connecting to the leader's Wi-Fi.

 Once your power sharing network is fully established (followers paired and network limit set), you will have the ability to enable the network.